HaakonHalvorsen/mlflow-udemy/README.md

 `mlflow.set_tag(key, value)`: Set a tag under the current run.
 If no run is active, this method will create a new active run. <br>

 `mlflow.set_tags(tags)`: Log a batch of tags for the current run.
 If no run is active, this method will create a new active run. <br>

+`mlflow.autolog()`: Enables (or disables) and configures autologging for all supported integrations.
+That includes training metrics, parameters, estimator html, confusion matrix of training. <br>